mikexliu/stack/README.md

 ```

 ## start coding
 `stack` requires very little code to get started.
-The source code for the examples are available
+The source code for the examples are available in the repository.
-in the repository.
-The import statements have been removed to reduce noise.
+Some lines have been removed for clarity in this README.
+All sources are linked.

 ### server
 Define an endpoint using standard [jersey](https://jersey.java.net/documentation/latest/jaxrs-resources.html) and [swagger](https://github.com/swagger-api/swagger-core/wiki/Annotations-1.5.X).